The Airline Project

 The demand figures are the core of the game, and creating a formula that accurately depicts demand is tricky.
-The formula exists out of two parts: the demand between 2 airports, and the actual filling degree of your flights.
+The formula consists of two parts: the demand between two airports, and the actual filling degree of your flights.
 We believe the demand is what it should be, but the filling degree is still in development.

 We take the implementation of history very serious.
 We believe that if a player chooses to start in a certain era, everything should scream that era and the player has to feel like he really is in that era.
 Currently this is restricted to airliners, decolonisation, war and crises.

 In the future, we plan to take this further.
 Over time demand flows will change, AI will behave like airlines did back in the day, every airport will look like it did at the time and governments will implement more and more restrictions.

 Of course, every part of history has a setting, so if you prefer to ignore war or restrictions, you can just do that.